borgermeister/zscaler/zscaler_gre_tunnels.md

 > [!NOTE]
 > Depending on your setup you may have to create a firewall rule allowing GRE Protocol 47 on the WAN interface.

+### Policy-Based Routing

+Remember when using GRE tunnels in combination with Zscaler Client Connector(ZCC) it is important to exempt ZCC traffic from entering the GRE tunnel.
+To achieve this you can use Policy-Based Routing(PBR) in OPNsense.

+First you'll need to create two gateway groups where one is your ISP and the other one is the GRE tunnel(s).

+- **System** -> **Gateways** -> **Group**

+Then you'll need to create an alias containing all **Cloud Enforcement Node Ranges**.

+- **Firewall** -> **Aliases**
+  - Name: Zscaler_Aggregate_IP_Addresses
+  - Type: URL Table in JSON format (IPs)
+  - Content: https://config.zscaler.com/api/zscalertwo.net/future/json (remember to choose the correct Zscaler Cloud)
+  - Path expression: .prefixes[]

+And lastly you'll need to create a firewall rule using the newly created alias as destination, and choose which gateway to send the traffic to.